Project Blue Sword-B: Battle

 The attack was originally planned for the early hours of 14 October, when the two heights were to be taken quickly by surprise.
 However, in the early hours of the morning, the battle area was covered in fog, but the start of the battle had to be postponed until the fog cleared to get a clear shot.
 At noon, the clouds cleared and the position was revealed.
 At this point it was no longer possible to carry out a sneak attack, and the command decisively changed its resolve from a sneak attack to a strong attack, after which the order was given to prepare the artillery fire.

 At 04:30 on 14 October, the assault team occupied the starting position for the attack; at 0559, the assault detachment advanced to the 603rd high ground and occupied the starting position for the impact, and the penetration detachment advanced to the east side of the 993rd high ground to stand by.
-1259; the PLA shelled the 305th, 395th and 405th high ground in the direction of the feint, and one minute later, the infantry network of the 818th Regiment of the 314th Division of the Viet Cong urgently went out of joint, and the first PLA forward The PLA's first forward jamming sub-group, the Ma Hey position, intermittently jammed it as planned.
+1259; the PLA shelled the 305th, 395th and 405th high ground in the direction of the feint, and one minute later, the infantry network of the 818th Regiment of the 314th Division of the PAVN urgently went out of joint, and the first PLA forward The PLA's first forward jamming sub-group, the Ma Hey position, intermittently jammed it as planned.
 When "timed control", the jamming pattern was "murmur" and "900 Hz sine wave"; when "manually controlled", the jamming pattern was "murmur" and "900 Hz sine wave".
 When "manually controlled", the jamming pattern was "voice FM" and "900 Hz sine wave".

-At 1303 hours the PLA began direct fire preparations against targets such as Position 604, Highland 968 and adjacent positions, destroying the VC defences at Position 604, Highland 968 and the VC fortifications, fire points and mortar positions in the area of Highland 1058 and 832, and carrying out direct fire on the southern and south-eastern side of Position 604, Highland 968, the traffic trenches and between Position 605 and Highland 832 to stop the Viet Cong from contracting and escaping.
+At 1303 hours the PLA began direct fire preparations against targets such as Position 604, Highland 968 and adjacent positions, destroying the PAVN defences at Position 604, Highland 968 and the PAVN fortifications, fire points and mortar positions in the area of Highland 1058 and 832, and carrying out direct fire on the southern and south-eastern side of Position 604, Highland 968, the traffic trenches and between Position 605 and Highland 832 to stop the PAVN from contracting and escaping.
 At the same time, the Barrier Breakers moved forward quickly under cover of artillery fire and opened up passages in minefields and obstacles with rocket blasters.
 The PLA jamming group, in addition to leaving a set of 40-watt jammers to continue to hold the 818th Regiment for jamming, concentrated all jamming forces and, according to the enemy station's communication situation, successively jammed the ultra-short-wave and short-wave nets (special) of the 313th Division's fire group, the 168th Artillery Brigade's battalions' observation posts, the 150th Artillery Regiment, the 457th Artillery Regiment and other units under the Second Military Region's artillery finger.
 A strong suppressive jamming was carried out.
 The jamming method is "manual keying".
 Jamming style: 100 watt jammers are "noise FM" and 40 watt jammers are "noise FM".